agateau/pixelwheels/README.md

 [gplay]: https://play.google.com/apps/testing/com.agateau.tinywheels.android

+### master builds

+If you feel adventurous, you can also try binaries from the master branch.
+These are available from <https://builds.agateau.com/pixelwheels>.

 ## I think it would be much better if it did X, Y or Z...

 I have a reasonably well defined vision of what I want Pixel Wheels to be.
 Your feedback and suggestions are welcome, and I will look into it with great attention, but I reserve the right to decide if your ideas fit with the game I am trying to create.